Gregg Wallace

+Wallace left MasterChef after allegations of sexual harassment surfaced in 2024.
+Wallace's lawyers said it is entirely false that he had engaged in behaviour of a sexually harassing nature.
+In April 2025 Wallace said he felt "under attack" due to the allegations about him and that he had contemplated suicide.
+In July 2025 he issued a public statement, ahead of the publication of an investigation into his conduct, stating that he had been cleared of the "most serious and sensational accusations."
+An independent report substantiated 45 of the 83 complaints against Wallace – mostly involving inappropriate sexual language and humour.
+Multiple media outlets reported that Wallace had been dropped by the BBC.

 Early life and business career

 Gregg Allan Wallace was born on 17 October 1964 in Peckham, South London.
-At the age of eight, he was a victim of sexual abuse.
-He left school at 15 and started work as a warehouseman at Covent Garden Fruit and Veg Market.
-He sold vegetables at a stand in Covent Garden, before becoming a salesman.
-He was later told that setting up a business might be a good idea.
-In 1989, he started George Allan's Greengrocers, a company that built up to an eventual turnover of £7.5 million.
+At the age of eight, he was sexually assaulted by a babysitter's husband, but did not tell anybody at the time.
+He left school at 15 and started work as a warehouseman at Covent Garden Fruit and Veg Market, selling vegetables at a stand in Covent Garden.
+In 1989, he started George Allan's Greengrocers, a company that grew to a turnover of £7.5 million.

 In 2010, Wallace opened the restaurant Wallace & Co in the London district of Putney, where he served as one of the directors.

-In 2012, he opened Gregg's Bar & Grill in a joint venture with the Bermondsey Square Hotel in Bermondsey Square.
+In 2012, he opened Gregg's Bar & Grill in a joint venture with the Bermondsey Square Hotel.
 In August 2013, it was reported that one of Wallace's companies, West Veg Limited, had folded, owing more than £500,000.
 In 2014, both of his restaurants folded, with Wallace & Co owing suppliers £150,000.